bloidonia/hello-crac/README.md

 It includes the experimental CRaC support, and the experimental crac gradle plugin.

 ### Setup:
-1. Clone [micronaut-crac](https://github.com/micronaut-projects/micronaut-crac) and run `./gradlew publishToMavenLocal`
-2. Clone [micronaut-gradle-plugin](https://github.com/micronaut-projects/micronaut-gradle-plugin) check out the `crac-plugin` branch and run `./gradlew publishToMavenLocal`
+1. Clone [micronaut-gradle-plugin](https://github.com/micronaut-projects/micronaut-gradle-plugin) check out the `crac-plugin` branch and run `./gradlew publishToMavenLocal`

 ### Building the image